Nothing perks up a Tuesday like getting to meet a debut picture book author!

 SUSANNA: How did you celebrate signing your contract?

-SUSANNA: I think I’m glad you didn’t swallow any gator 🙂 Was the contract what you expected in terms of advance, royalty percentage, publication timeline, author copies etc.?
+SUSANNA: Was the contract what you expected in terms of advance, royalty percentage, publication timeline, author copies etc.?

-SUSANNA: Can you tell us about a little about the editorial process?
+SUSANNA: What can you tell us about the editorial process?

-SUSANNA: How was your experience of the illustration process?
+SUSANNA: What was your experience of the illustration process like?

 SUSANNA: How long did it take from offer to having the first copy in your hand?